rbracken/autolight/README.md

 - Tolerance: Minimum difference between ambient light measurements that triggers a change in display brightness.
 Your light sensor may be more/less sentitive than the defaults.
     Higher value = higher threshold change, lower value = lower threshold change.
+- Mac Mode: Enabling this makes delux emulate the behaviour of Apple Macbook dimmers -- that is to say slow, linear transitions between brightness levels.
+This option is good for users who dislike abrupt brightness changes.

 # Installation